-That’s why our mission at Judicial Watch assumes a heightened importance going into 2016.
-If the ideals of our American Revolution seem likes ghosts now in our “modern” government, it is worth recalling that the situation looked even more dire before the two Battles of Trenton and the Battle of Princeton.
+That’s why our mission at Judicial Watch assumes a heightened importance going into 2021.
+If the ideals of our American Revolution seem like ghosts now in our “modern” government, it is worth recalling that the situation looked even more dire before the two Battles of Trenton and the Battle of Princeton.

 Yes, there were two Battles of Trenton.
 And they serve as a dual lesson of the audacity and perseverance we will now need in order to continue overcoming the odds we face.